Understanding China’s Export Control Law

 3. Catch-all provision

-Even if an item is not explicitly listed, it can still be subject to controls if authorities believe it may endanger national security or be used for:
+Even if an item is not explicitly listed, it can still be subject to export controls if authorities believe it may endanger national security or be used for:

 • weapons proliferation